 I like to say that the Ministry of Public Education (MEP) hire people based on a list in which teachers are ranked by points.
-The more degrees, years of service and certificate, the better your chances of getting a MEP job.
+The more degrees, years of service and certificates, the better your chances of getting a MEP job.

 English Teaching Jobs in Costa Rica: Private Education

 Private institutions don’t neccesarily live by the public education rules.